segmentio/golines/README.md

 ### vim-go

-Add these to your vimrc, substituting 128 with your preferred line length.
+Add the following lines to your vimrc, substituting `128` with your preferred line length:

 ```vim
 let g:go_fmt_command = "golines"